divyasingal/HashiAssignment/terraform-getting-started.md

 You can follow this step-by-step guide to learn the Terraform basics.
 In this tutorial, you will learn how to install Terraform and use it to build, change, and destroy infrastructure as code (IaC).

 ## Prerequisites
-If you are using macOS, install the Homebrew package manager by following the instructions listed here: [Homebrew](https://brew.sh/)
+* If you are using macOS, install the Homebrew package manager by following the instructions listed here: [Homebrew](https://brew.sh/)
+* If you do not have Docker, install the Rancher Desktop by following the instructions listed here: [Rancher Desktop](https://rancherdesktop.io/)

 ## Install Terraform